marvinfriede/template-python-project/README.md

 I tried to incorporate most "best practices" but in the end, most of the design choices and tools are just personal preferences.

+The following tools are used: black, codecov, pre-commit, pylint, pytest, pytest-cov, tox
 <br>

 ## Source code